Self-Calibrated CLIP for Training-Free Open-Vocabulary Segmentation: Method

 Motivated by the effectiveness of multi-level feature aggregation in enriching details for dense prediction tasks~\cite{lin2017feature, li2024cascade, segformer, segnext, li2023clip}, we explore the potential of leveraging CLIP's multi-level features in a training-free manner.
-A straightforward approach is to directly sum multi-level features: $\mathbb{X}^{last} + \sum_{i \in \mathcal{M}} \mathbb{X}^{i}$, where $\mathcal{M}$ is the set of multi-level features.
+A straightforward way is to directly sum features from different layers: $\mathbb{X}^{last} + \sum_{i \in \mathcal{M}} \mathbb{X}^{i}$, where $\mathcal{M}$ denotes a set of mid-level features (e.g., layers 4 to 9).
 However, CLIP exhibits significant discrepancies across different layers.
-Specifically, the similarity between $\mathbb{X}^{last}$ and $\sum_{i \in \mathcal{M}} \mathbb{X}^{i}$ is merely 0.094.
-Directly summing them severely disrupts CLIP's cross-modal alignment capability.
-We identify two key principles for training-free feature fusion: 1) Ensuring the compatibility between $\mathbb{X}^{last}$ and $\sum_{i \in \mathcal{M}} \mathbb{X}^{i}$ is crucial.
+Specifically, the similarity between $\mathbb{X}^{last}$ and $\sum_{i \in \mathcal{M}} \mathbb{X}^{i}$ is merely 0.094, and directly summing them severely disrupts CLIP's cross-modal alignment capability.
+To address this issue, we note that different blocks of the ViT-based CLIP encoder capture complementary visual patterns, from local and structural cues in mid-level layers to more global and semantic information in deeper layers.
+The final visual layer is the only component whose output is directly contrasted with text embeddings during CLIP pre-training, and we therefore assume it effectively acts as an alignment head that maps these visual representations into the joint image–text embedding space.
+Based on these observations, we derive two key principles for training-free feature fusion: \Cnum{1} Ensuring the compatibility between $\mathbb{X}^{last}$ and $\sum_{i\in\mathcal{M}} \mathbb{X}^i$ is crucial.
 This can be achieved by leveraging the parameter space of the last layer for alignment.
-The similarity between $\mathbb{X}^{last}$ and $\mathbf{L}\left(\sum_{i \in \mathcal{M}} \mathbb{X}^{i}\right)$ increases to 0.983, where $\mathbf{L}$ denotes the last layer.
-This shows that using the last layer can significantly enhance feature compatibility.
-2) Maintaining the integrity of $\mathbb{X}^{last}$, as it contains the direct alignment with the text embeddings.
+Notably, the similarity between $\mathbb{X}^{last}$ and $\mathbf{L}(\sum_{i\in\mathcal{M}} \mathbb{X}^i)$ increases to 0.983, where $\mathbf{L}$ denotes the last layer.
+This indicates that the last layer can effectively realign the aggregated multi-level features to match the original last-layer representation, without any fine-tuning. \Cnum{2} Preserving the integrity of $\mathbb{X}^{last}$ is critical for maintaining cross-modal alignment, as it directly corresponds to the text embeddings.